One of the best things that can happen for your business, is getting introductions.

 “Well… I know James, Jim, Jill, John, Janet, Julia – oh wait!
 You should totally talk to Julia!”

-People will be happy to make an introduction, because it makes them look good (the most valuable person in a network is the connector).
+People will be happy to make an introduction, because it makes them look good (after all, the most valuable person in a network is the connector).

 Which reminds me: